Possible l-bfgs improvements

 As I said in my reply on gmx-developers, I have heard from several people that one or more of the minimizers used in GROMACS work better in other software.

-#3 Updated by Erik Lindahl about 1 year ago
+#3 Updated by Erik Lindahl over 2 years ago

 Just remember that we don't use a minimizer in isolation.